Nearly optimal Bayesian Shrinkage for High Dimensional Regression

-The rest of the paper is organized as follows.
-Section \ref{main} presents the main theoretical results of this paper, where we lay down the theory of posterior consistency for high-dimensional linear regression with shrinkage priors.
-Section \ref{ext} applies these theorems to several general classes of continuous prior distributions, and establishes the posterior consistency for several types of commonly used shrinkage priors.
-Section \ref{perform} discusses some important practical issues on Bayesian high dimensional shrinkage, and demonstrates the performance of shrinkage priors using a toy example.
-Section \ref{simu} presents simulation studies, as well as a real data application with shrinkage prior.
+The rest of this paper is organized as follows.
+Section \ref{main} presents the main theoretical results, where we lay down the theory of posterior consistency for high-dimensional linear regression with shrinkage priors.
+Section \ref{ext} studies posterior consistency for several commonly used shrinkage priors.
+Section \ref{perform} discusses some important practical issues on Bayesian computation, and illustrate the performance of Bayesian variable selection using a toy example.
+Section \ref{simu} presents some simulation studies and a real data example.
 Section \ref{diss} concludes the paper with a brief discussion.
 The Appendix gives the proofs of the main theorems.